Ex-inmate charged with sending poison to California prison

-Timoshchuk, 34, was himself once a California inmate but was deported to Belarus after his release.
-From 2016 into 2018, officials at Pelican Bay intercepted from Belarus to members of a prison gang, including to the inmate who recently was sent the ricin.
+Timoshchuk, 34, was once a California inmate and was deported to Belarus after his release.
+From 2016 into 2018, officials at Pelican Bay intercepted mail from Belarus to members of a prison gang, including to the inmate who recently was sent the ricin.

 In 2017, the Anaheim Police Department investigated a threat demanding the release of that same inmate if authorities wanted to avoid the “execution” of a school student each day until he was released.